-Because of this, you become susceptible to more severe infections than usual.
+Because of this, susceptibility to more severe infections is common.
 The leading cause of death in AML patients is infection-related complications.
-If you receive treatment early, however, most infections respond positively.
+Early treatment can help prevent this and ensure favorable outcomes.

 Many acute myeloid leukemia treatments can cause infertility.
-While typically temporary, infertility may become permanent.
-You’re more at risk of your infertility becoming permanent if you receive high doses of radiotherapy and chemotherapy to prepare you for a stem cell or bone marrow transplant.
+Though usually temporary, infertility can become permanent.
+AML patients risk permanent infertility after undergoing high doses of radiotherapy and chemotherapy in preparation for stem cell or bone marrow transplants.

 The doctors treating you can provide you with an estimate of your chances of infertility due to your specific situation.
 Before beginning treatment, you may take precautions against infertility.
 For instance, women may have fertilized embryos or eggs stored, and the doctor can place them back in their womb after being treated.
 Men may store samples of their sperm.

 In a study published in the Journal of Leukemia, physical symptoms of AML patients led to worsened quality of life.
-Fatigue is a common symptom in patients with AML, despite controlling any anemia effects.
-Fatigue in older adults who are 60 years old or older and are receiving chemo had moderate to strong fatigue scores correlating with physical, social, emotional and cognitive health and function.
-Additionally, there were moderate and strong connections between depression and fatigue as well throughout the study.
+Fatigue is a common symptom in patients with AML, despite controlling physiological effects, such as anemia.
+Older chemo patients, 60 or older, had moderate to strong fatigue scores correlating with physical, social, emotional and cognitive health and function.
+Additionally, there were moderate and strong associations between depression and fatigue as well throughout the study.

-For 2017, estimates for leukemia in Americans by the American Cancer Society are:
+2022 estimates for leukemia by the American Cancer Society are: